 Source: Mazars CEE Tax Guide 2017

 The comparison within the region is not final.
 At this time, it is not clear if and by how much the minimum wage will be increased in other countries.
-For example, in neighboring Slovakia, the Ministry of Labour, Social Affairs and Family proposed an increase to the minimum wage starting in January of the following year.
+For example, in neighbouring Slovakia, the Ministry of Labour, Social Affairs and Family proposed an increase to the minimum wage starting in January of the following year.
 The minimum monthly wage should grow 10.3% from the current 480 EUR to 435 EUR.

-They referenced a study carried out by University of Economics, which tracked the influence of the minimum wage in the Czech Republic on the unemployment rate between 1996 and 2015.
-The study showed that because of the increases to the minimum wage, employers tend to first cut the employees’ hours and later resort to firing them.
+They referenced a study carried out by the University of Economics, which tracked the influence of the minimum wage in the Czech Republic on the unemployment rate between 1996 and 2015.
+The study showed that because of the increases to the minimum wage, employers tend first to cut the employees’ hours and later resort to firing them.
 Many economists contacted by Novinky worry that aggressive increases to the minimum wage can endanger positions that require little qualification because companies might rather invest in operation automatization and robotization.